 In 1987, John O. Koehler resigned from his position as Ronald Reagan’s communications director after barely a week on the job.
 Just before he started, NBC News had reported that the German-born appointee was a member of Jungvolk, the Hitler Youth program, when he was 10 years old.

-The shortest term served for a communications director was less than two weeks.
+The shortest term served by a communications director was less than two weeks.

 Koehler may have had the shortest period between beginning his job and getting the boot, but Anthony Scaramucci narrowly beat him in terms of actual time served.
 The Trump administration forced Scaramucci out just 11 days after he started as communications director (the same position as Koehler’s), with his termination effective immediately.